 Graves eye disease (ophthalmopathy, thyroid associated orbitopathy) came to national attention when First Lady Barbara Bush developed Graves disease with exophthalmos (eye protrusion).
 Her husband, President George Bush, also had Graves disease.
 Suspecting a plot, the Secret Service investigated this, but it was finally considered coincidental.
 Exophthalmus develops in only a minority of patients with Graves disease, but the risk is greatly increased in smokers.

 People with Graves eye disease may have involvement of one or both eyes to variable degrees.
 Occasionally, thyroid eye disease occurs without noticeable enlargement of the thyroid gland or any hyperthyroidism.
 Although nearly 50% of patients with Graves disease have some eye complaints, only about 5% develop exophthalmus that is serious enough to warrant treatment.
 Thyroid eye disease is not particularly helped by removing the thyroid gland or by treatment with radioactive iodine.
 In fact, radioactive iodine can aggravate Graves eye disease.
 Once hyperthyroidism is treated, the eyes can appear improved, since achieving normal thyroid levels reduces the stare and retraction of the eyelid muscles.
+For mild-to-moderate Graves eye disease, selenium supplementation 200 mcg/d has been shown to improve outcome.
 But when Graves exophthalmus becomes very noticeable or affects vision, aggressive treatment with prednisone must be commenced immediately.
+For patients with active prednisone-resistant Graves eye disease, off-label use of other drugs, such as the IL-6 inhibitor Actemra (tocilizumab) may slow the disease.
 Some patients require additional therapy with radiation therapy to the retro-orbital muscles.
-Octreotide-LAR has been used for patients with acute, resistant exophthalmus.
-If eye protrusion becomes permanent, orbital decompression surgery is possible.
+If eye protrusion becomes permanent and to correct diploplia (double vision), orbital decompression surgery can be performed.